Mobileye Plunges as Full-Year Revenue Forecast Falls Short

 Saving the Panama Canal Will Take Years and Cost Billions, If It’s Even Possible

+The Jerusalem-based company, which counts Porsche and Volkswagen AG among its customers, blamed the lowered forecast on customers paring back orders after stockpiling during the pandemic.
+It anticipates first-quarter revenue to also be down about 50% from a year earlier.

+“We have become aware of excess inventory at our customers,” Mobileye said in its statement Thursday.
+“As supply chain concerns have eased, we expect that our customers will use the vast majority of this excess inventory in the first quarter of the year.”

 The selloff had ripple effects across the chips industry.
+Peers, including NXP Semiconductor NV, STMicroelectronics NV and Texas Instruments Inc. all fell during Thursday trading.
 Intel Corp., which spun off the firm in October 2022 but still retains about an 88% stake, saw its stock slide as much as 3.9%.

-Jerusalem-based Mobileye, which makes semiconductors and systems that power advanced driver assistance — known as ADAS — features, blamed its outlook on customers having built up inventories of ADAS chips in the wake of the pandemic.
-The company said it expects clients will work through that supply in the first quarter.

 Read More: Chip Market Troubles Pose Threats After AI Euphoria